 A jury believed her.

 For years, people have speculated about what really happened that day.
-Now HBO Max plans to bring the speculation to life 40 years later with the new limited series “Love and Death.”
-Elizabeth Olsen from the Marvel movies will be playing Montgomery.
+Now, HBO Max plans to bring the speculation to life 40 years later with the new limited series “Love and Death.”
+Elizabeth Olsen, who recently starred as Marvel’s Scarlet Witch in Disney+’s WandaVision, will be playing Montgomery.

 The true crime limited series is based on a series of articles that appeared in Texas Monthly a few years after Gore’s murder and the book Evidence of Love: A True Story of Love and Death in the Suburbs.
 David Kelley and Nicole Kidman, both from the Big Little Lies and The Undoing, are working with Lionsgate Television to bring the series to life.